Second Hand Bookshops in the Blue Mountains

 Glenbrook – Blue Dragon Books

-The village of Glenbrook has an excellent bookshop, with what seems like a mix of New, Remainder and Second Hand titles.
+The village of Glenbrook has an excellent bookshop, with what seems like a mix of New, Remainder, Antiquarian and Second Hand titles.
+There’s more there than seems at first glance.
 It’s got plenty of space, a relaxed atmosphere and some excellent bargains.

 There is a good range of Children’s books, Art, Sci-Fi/Fantasy, History and Local interest.
 There is also a nice section of Plays & Poetry.